• Cart

 How often do you need to change the power steering fluid in a race car?

-As with other types of racing fluid, how often you change your power steering fluid is based on how you run your race car.
-Change your power steering fluid two or three times a year if you're an occasional racer; change it more often if you race more than once a week.
-Whenever your power steering fluid is dark, smells burnt, or contains dirt and debris, it’s time for a flush and a change.
+How often you change the power steering fluid in your race car depends on how you run it.
+Change your power steering fluid two or three times a year if you are an occasional racer, and change it more often if you race more than once a week.
+Whenever your power steering fluid is dark, smells burnt, or contains dirt and debris, it is s time for a flush and a change.

 Can I drive a race car without power steering fluid?